Gosforth: Commerce

+Public houses

 The Brandling Arms pub on the High Street has its own local edition of My Monopoly, using Gosforth locations.
-Other pubs on Gosforth High Street are the Gosforth Hotel, the Queen Victoria (known for a short time as Northern Lights), the Blacksmith's Arms, Barca (formally Earl Grey) and the Job Bulman, a branch of Wetherspoons located in the former 1920s post office building on St Nicholas Avenue, and named after the founder of Bulman Village.
-The County Hotel, towards the southern end of the centre of Gosforth, is the southernmost High Street pub, famed for its large selection of real ale.
+Other pubs on Gosforth High Street are the Gosforth Hotel (built 1878), the Queen Victoria (known for a short time as Northern Lights), the Blacksmith's Arms, Barca (formally Earl Grey) and the Job Bulman, a branch of Wetherspoons located in the former 1920s post office building on St Nicholas Avenue, and named after the founder of Bulman Village.
+The County Hotel, towards the southern end of the centre of Gosforth, is the southernmost High Street pub.
 Former public houses in Gosforth include the Collingwood in Regent Farm, and the Royal George in Brunton Park which closed in June 2009.
-The Three Mile Inn, which includes Scalini's (an Italian restaurant), is located north of the High Street on the historic Great North Road.
+The Three Mile Inn is located on the historic Great North Road.

-South Gosforth has three pubs: The Millstone on Haddricksmill Road; the Brandling Villa at the corner of Haddricksmill Road and Station Road; and The Victory on Killingworth Road.

 Transport, communication and amenities

 Transport

 Gosforth is served by three Tyne & Wear Metro stations: South Gosforth, Regent Centre, Wansbeck Road.
 The control centre for the Metro system is located at South Gosforth station, and the main depot and car sheds are nearby.
 Regent Centre's Transport Interchange also contains a large bus station and multi-storey car park.

 In 1902, Gosforth was linked by tramway to Wallsend, then Newcastle a year later; this tramway has long since been removed as other travel links evolved.
 The Gosforth Park Light Railway extended the tramlines from the High Street to the gates of Gosforth Park; this service ceased in 1930.
 In the late 1850s, prior to horse trams, a resident by the name of Mark Frater established an omnibus service connecting Gosforth and Newcastle.

 In 1864, Gosforth was connected to the Blyth and Tyne Railway.
 In 1905 the Ponteland Railway was opened from Gosforth to Ponteland.
 Three stations in Gosforth were on this route, South Gosforth (the 1864 station renamed), West Gosforth and Coxlodge.
 With the opening of the Metro system in the 1980s the locations of these stations were used for the modern South Gosforth, Regent Centre and Fawdon stations respectively.

 In 2009 Newcastle City Council agreed to £9.6 million worth of plans to revamp roads around Gosforth, including the High Street and the Great North Road.
 With the proposed improvements there would be up to 13 months of roadworks, starting in 2012.
 The High Street is to have bus lanes, and other traffic is to be confined to one lane in each direction.
 The city council aims to get 90% of the funding for the congestion improvements from the Department for Transport.